-Safety issue: The rules and guidance information for night VFR are ambiguous.
-This could lead to night VFR pilots flying longer distances at night and encountering night-flying conditions outside their capabilities.
+Safety issue 1: The rules and guidance information for night VFR are ambiguous.
+This could lead to night VFR pilots flying longer distances than permitted at night and encountering night-flying conditions outside their capabilities.

-- 3.51.
-Through the inquiry, the Commission found ambiguity existed around what was permitted under the night VFR rules and guidance. - 3.52.
-Ambiguity, regardless of intention, creates opportunities for differing interpretations including for rules to be read to allow the most leniency possible. - 3.53.
-The wording of AC61-5 is ambiguous in light of the rules regarding what a pilot, who was restricted to operations within 25 nm of a lighted heliport or aerodrome, was permitted to do.
-It is unclear whether such a pilot could transit from point A to point B provided they were always within 25 nm of any lighted heliport or aerodrome (ie, the departure and destination were within 50 nm).
+- 3.58.
+The Commission found ambiguity existed around what was permitted under the night VFR rules and guidance. - 3.59.
+Ambiguity, regardless of intention, creates opportunities for differing interpretations including for rules to be read to allow the most leniency possible. - 3.60.
+The wording of AC61-5 is ambiguous in light of the rules regarding what a pilot who was restricted to operations within 25 NM of a lighted heliport or aerodrome was permitted to do.
+It is unclear whether such a pilot could transit from point A to point B provided they were always within 25 NM of any lighted heliport or aerodrome (ie, the departure and destination were within 50 NM).
 There is further ambiguity around whether a third intermediate lighted heliport or aerodrome could be used as a waypoint en route to facilitate even longer flights at night (see Figure 12).